xpack-dev-tools/ninja-build-xpack/README-BUILD.md

 the user home.
 Although not recommended, if for any reasons you need to change the location of the `Work` folder, you can redefine `WORK_FOLDER_PATH` variable before invoking the script.

+## Spaces in folder names

+Due to the limitations of `make`, builds started in folders with spaces in names are known to fail.

+If on your system the work folder is in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking the script.

+## Customizations

+There are many other settings that can be redefined via environment variables.
+If necessary, place them in a file and pass it via `--env-file`.
+This file is either passed to Docker or sourced to shell.
+The Docker syntax **is not** identical to shell, so some files may not be accepted by bash.

+## Versioning

+The version string is an extension to semver, the format looks like `1.10.0-1`.
+It includes the three digits with the original Ninja Build version and a fourth digit with the xPack release number.

+When publishing on the **npmjs.com** server, a fifth digit is appended.

 ## Changes